 Depending on the stage of the cancer, 2 or more of these types of treatment may be combined at the same time or used after one another.

-After the cancer is found and staged, your cancer care team will discuss your treatment options with you.
-It is important to take time and think about your possible choices.
+It is important to discuss all of your treatment options with your doctors to help make the decision that best fits your needs.
+(See the section “What should you ask your doctor about colorectal cancer?”)
 In choosing a treatment plan, one of the most important factors is the stage of the cancer.
 Other factors to consider include your overall health, the likely side effects of the treatment, and the probability of curing the disease, extending life, or relieving symptoms.

 When considering your treatment options it is often a good idea to seek a second opinion, if possible.
 This may provide you with more information and help you feel more confident about the treatment plan you have chosen.
 It is also important to know that your chances for having the best possible outcome are highest in the hands of a medical team that is experienced in treating colorectal cancer.